MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 This approach is beneficial when:

 - You'll use deployment pipelines to deploy content between workspaces.
-- The content creator will be responsible for reviewing content and during the deployment process.
+- The content creator will be responsible for reviewing content during the deployment process.

 > [!TIP]
 > Limit deployment pipeline access to only a few individuals who will be responsible for deciding when to deploy or release content to the next stage.